 - Share your name, background, and why you decided to be an A Community Table host. - Share a bit about DU Grand Challenges.
-Information is available at grandchallenges.du.edu and on page 12 of this guidebook. - Remind everyone of today's goal: Explore the issue you've selected, and generate ideas to increase local civic life (involvement) around it.
+Information is available at grandchallenges.du.edu and in this handbook. - Remind everyone of today's goal: Explore the issue you've selected, and generate ideas to increase local civic life (involvement) around it.
 If you want to share the conversation prompts with your guests, do that now.